 Set up a predictable routine for both leaving and picking up your child.

 And go.
-Initially I suggest you don't look back because if you start blowing kisses, they might decide you're more appealing than the playdough they were left with.
+Initially I suggest you don't look back because if you start blowing kisses, they might decide you're more appealing than the playdough, or carer, they were left with.

 Reassure them you'll be back soon...
 And initially make sure you're back soon.